The EU's Entry/Exit System to launch on 12 October 2025.

 Potential challenges for the EES

 The upcoming implementation of the EES has raised concerns about potential disruptions and delays, particularly for UK travellers.
 These delays could have a knock-on effect on freight transport, and lead to supply chain disruption in the UK.
-While preparations are underway, businesses should be prepared for possible disruptions.
+While preparations are underway, businesses are advised to be prepared for possible disruptions.

 Preparations and next steps